A search and rescue operation is underway for a submarine touring the wreckage of the Titanic - KTVZ

 “Follow in Jacques Cousteau’s footsteps and become an underwater explorer — beginning with a dive to the wreck of the RMS Titanic.
 This is your chance to step outside of everyday life and discover something truly extraordinary,” the website said.
 “Become one of the few to see the Titanic with your own eyes.”

-The eight-day expedition is based out of St. John’s, Newfoundland, Canada, with a maximum of six people.
+The eight-day expedition is based out of St. John’s, Newfoundland.
 The trip begins with a 400-nautical-mile journey to the wreck site.

 There, up to five people, including a pilot, a “content expert” and three paying passengers, board the submersible named “Titan” and descend to the bottom of the ocean.